ajwills72/rmip/docs/select_topic.md

 ### Low-intensity session, and homework

 - Read and discuss the assigned papers.
+There are three papers, so each paper gets read by two people.

 - Agree in your group which sub-topic you're going to investigate.